beet-software/dorm/dorm_postgres_database/README.md

 ## Schema, errors, and limitations

-dorm_postgres_database does not generate schemas or migrations.
-Create and migrate tables through the SQL and deployment workflow used by the application.
+The package does not infer migrations from generated schemas.
+Use `PostgresMigrationAdapter` from `dorm_migrations` for explicit, ordered SQL migrations, or keep using the application SQL deployment workflow.
+The adapter uses a backend advisory lock and groups a migration with its history record in one transaction when the provider honors it.
+See the [migration guide](https://ezgrs.github.io/dorm/operations/using-migrations/).
-Driver and PostgreSQL errors are propagated without a new dORM error hierarchy.
+Provider failures are exposed through the portable `DormDatabaseException` contract; inspect `cause` and `providerCode` when PostgreSQL-specific details are needed.

 ## Run the example